tguild/vehicle_signal_specification/docs-gen/content/rule_set/data_entry/data_types_struct.md

 ## Introduction

-VSS has historically supported only the following types:
+VSS has historically supported only the following datatypes:

-* Integer-based types (e.g. uint8, int32)
+* Integer-based datatypes (e.g. uint8, int32)
-* Float-based types (float, double)
+* Float-based datatypes (float, double)
 * String
 * Boolean

-In addition to this VSS arrays of the types given above has been supported.
+In addition to this VSS arrays of the datatypes given above has been supported.
 This has been considered insufficient for some use-cases.
 Typical examples are when something cannot be described by a single value, but multiple values are needed.